CodeForTucson/ndoch-city-sdk/README.md

 - [Trello](https://trello.com/b/ELhLYvjL/city-sdk)

 # Project Maintainers
-This project is led by Corey Bishop (@bishoco), and the repo is maintained by Andrew Slattery (@aslattery).
+This project is led by Andrew Slattery (@aslattery), with previous leadership by Corey Bishop (@bishoco).

 # License
 We are utilizing the MIT License for this project.
 For details, see the LICENSE file.